 James Blane – Director of Veterans Affairs

-Responsibilities: Oversees veterans applications and program coordination, works with community on veterans remembrance programs, represents TGGF at various veterans programs.
+Responsibilities: Actively oversees veterans applications and program coordination, works with community leaders on veterans remembrance programs, veterans issues, and represents TGGF at various veterans programs with our core veterans committee.
 Jim enlisted in the Marine Corps in February 1943 and was assigned to the 20th Engineer Regiment.
 The 4th Marine Division landed on February 20 at Roi Namur in the Marshall Islands.
 Jim was also involved in military campaigns in Saipan and Tinian.
 Jim spent 50 years in the petroleum industry, before retiring in Denver.
 Jim has been actively involved with TGGF since 2005.

 Dr. Julia Dye – Foundation Historian